 - Look for flat patches on the water indicating that the whale is about to surface.

 - Follow the birds.
 A group of birds diving for fish is a good indication that dolphins, sea lions or even whales are probably feeding there too.

 More Whale Watching Tips

-- Be sure to take your camera or a pair of binoculars for getting a close up view of whales and other sea life, but use your naked eyes first for spotting signs of whales in the distance.
+- Be sure to take your camera or a pair of binoculars for getting a close-up view of whales and other sea life, but use your naked eyes first for spotting signs of whales in the distance.

-- Dress in layers, and dress warm.
+- Dress in layers, and dress warmly.
 Regardless of the season, it is cold out on the water.
 Even when it's really hot at the beach, it's cool out past the breakwater.
 In winter, dress like you're heading to the snow.